 Let’s cover the basics.
 When we’re talking about scores or multiple choice answers, that’s quantitative research.
 It’s great for general benchmarking and for getting summaries of what’s going well, or what needs improving.

-With free text answers, we’re getting into qualitative research.
+With open-ended questions and free text answers, we’re getting into qualitative research.
 This is where you start to receive more valuable, contextual insight.
+You really start to understand employee experience and employee satisfaction in great detail.

 What is text analysis?

 Simply put, it’s a way of automatically interpreting words into useful data.
-It can be done immediately and at scale, and organised in lots of different ways.
+It can be done in real time and at scale, and organised in lots of different ways.
 It’s also known as Natural Language Processing (NLP).

 How does text analysis work?
 It’s got the human touch